 The final resting place of German Emperor William I can be found hidden away in the tranquil gardens of the Charlottenburg Palace, where the man responsible for unifying Germany in 1871 is depicted in true Barbarossa-style slumber – his eyes resting while he clutches his sword and waits to be reawakened.

-The mausoleum housing William was originally constructed for his grandmother, Prussian Queen Louise, who would be joined by her husband in 1840.
+The mausoleum housing William was originally constructed for his mother, Prussian Queen Louise, who would be joined by her husband in 1840.
 Although neither of William I’s successors would be interned here – with the last German Emperor, William II, buried in the Netherlands after his abdication.

 55 | The Cross of Nails